avbpodcast/timeseed.io/v2/readme.md

 - Extract/unbundle if needed (CSS and JS are inline)
 - Argon2 WASM is bundled; Web Crypto API handles AES-GCM

+## Known issues
+On the localized version of lockit and timseed, when running purely the html offline on a iOS device (Iphone / Ipad) there is a known limitation (see the how-to for further explanation).
+The lockit tool can be used on iphone online, not offline.
+This is not a bug, but a choice by Apple.
+Suggest to either use a desktop (Mac OS, Windows, Linux... ) for offline use, or an Android phone in such cases.

 ## Links

 - Website: [https://timeseed.io](https://timeseed.io)